 Thinking Path was commissioned by Shrewsbury Museum and Art Gallery and toured to four venues throughout the UK.
 The exhibition was funded by the Arts Council England National Touring Programme, the Arts & Humanities Research Board and Education Through Art.

 The visual material generated for the Thinking Path prompted an interest in the mechanics of motion and Shirley’s current work explores the significance of movement through particular environments.
-In 2011 this work led to her inclusion in a successful Arts Council England Grants for the Arts bid, securing group funding of £99,500 for a series of commissions by artists contributing to the major Shrewsbury Museum & Art Gallery redevelopment project.
-Her commission consisted of a series of micro interventions within the refurbished museum corresponding to one minute fixed camera structural films recording specific locations related to Darwin’s closely documented childhood in the region.
+In 2011 this work led to her inclusion in a successful Arts Council England Grants for the Arts supporting a series of commissions by artists contributing to the major Shrewsbury Museum & Art Gallery redevelopment project.
+Her commission, Pen Rest, consisted of a series of micro interventions within the refurbished museum corresponding to one minute fixed camera structural films recording specific locations related to Darwin’s closely documented childhood in the region.

-Shirley was principal researcher on Significant Walks: personal visualizations of the chronic lower back pain experience, a Wellcome Trust funded collaborative research project (securing funding of £29,000).
-Growing from her work on Darwin the research team included Professor Ann Moore (CBE), then Director of the Clinical Research Centre for Health Professions (CRC) and now Emeritus Professor (CBE), University of Brighton and Director of The Council for Allied Health Professions (CAHPR); Dr Kambiz Saber-Sheikh, then Coordinator of the Human Movement Laboratory, CRC at the University of Brighton and video artist, Neil Bryant then Digital Media Specialist and now Senior Technical Demonstrator in Multimedia at the University of Chichester.
-The research dealt with the emerging research area of proprioception, and explored the reality of walking for individuals with chronic lower back pain.
-The project investigated the use of inertial sensors, an emerging area in the biomedical sciences, in external environments synthesised with site specific video documentation of participant walks and explored how experiential interpretation can add resonance to the understanding of core clinical data in participant's site specific locations.
+Shirley was principal researcher on Significant Walks, a Wellcome Trust funded collaborative research project.
+Growing from her work on Darwin the research team included Professor Ann Moore (CBE), then Director of the Clinical Research Centre for Health Professions, University of Brighton and Director of The Council for Allied Health Professions (CAHPR); Dr Kambiz Saber-Sheikh, then Coordinator of the Human Movement Laboratory, CRC at the University of Brighton and video artist, Neil Bryant then Digital Media Specialist and now Senior Technical Demonstrator in Multimedia at the University of Chichester.
+Significant Walks dealt with the emerging research area of proprioception and explored the reality of walking for individuals with chronic lower back pain.
+The project investigated the use of inertial sensors, an emerging area in the biomedical sciences, in external environments synthesised with site specific video documentation of participant walks and explored how experiential interpretation can add resonance to the understanding of core clinical data in participant's site-specific locations.
 The resulting immersive video artwork was exhibited in in the UK and presented at a range of international arts and health related conferences.